Ex-Ukraine envoy Volker meets with lawmakers amid impeachment probe, as texts reveal ‘quid pro quo’ dispute

 The Associated Press reported on Wednesday that Volker met last year with a top official from the same Ukrainian energy firm that paid Hunter Biden to serve on its board.
 The meeting occurred even as Giuliani pressed Ukraine's government to investigate the company and the Bidens' involvement with it.

-Volker’s interview with the House Intelligence Committee, which is headed by Rep. Adam Schiff, D-Calif., is part of the Democrats’ ongoing impeachment-related investigation of Trump.
+Volker’s interview with the House Intelligence Committee is part of the Democrats’ ongoing impeachment-related investigation of Trump.
 House Republicans were up in arms when Schiff said that GOP members of the Foreign Affairs Committee would not be permitted to ask questions or have equal representation during the session.

 WHISTLEBLOWER COMPLAINT ON TRUMP UKRAINE CALL: READ THE DOCUMENT